Native American Prayer For The Grieving

 We all need joy in our lives!
 If there’s any way that we can bring more joy into our day-to-day existence by doing simple things such as making our home look nice with flowers from nature (like dandelions), filling our home with laughter and music of all types will definitely help fill those empty voids created by grief.”

-READ: Nighttime Prayer For Sleep
+READ: Prayer For Faith And Healing

 We will not forget those that have passed, but we know you are taking care of them and one day we will see them again.